Crell/php-rfcs/collections/research-notes.md

 Kotlin also has `Sequence`s, which are basically generators.

-There are a number of common operations available to all collection types (I'm modifying the syntax a bit here to avoid having to explain Kotlin weirdness):
+There are a vast of common operations available to all collection types (I'm modifying the syntax a bit here to avoid having to explain Kotlin weirdness).
+Most of these are defined as "extension functions" rather than methods, but that's not a distinction that exists in PHP:

 * `c.map(fn)` - Standard map.  `fn` is passed just the value.
 * `c.mapIndexed(fn)` - `fn` is passed `(idx, val)` as separate arguments.
 Not clear what this means for a set.